 It is also possible to specify a different method depending on the output, either DVI or PDF, by setting the variable to an alist of the kind in which the CDR of each entry is a symbol specifying the method to be used in the corresponding mode.
-The default value of the variable is
+The default value of the variable is which is compatible with the majority of viewers.

+'''

 ((dvi . <source-specials or synctex>)

-'''

 (pdf . <source-specials or synctex>))

 '''

+'''

-((dvi . source-specials) (pdf . synctex))
+((dvi . source-specials)

+(pdf . synctex))

+'''